 Every era is filled with peril.
 There’s a good reason one of the most quoted lines from all of Frederick Buechner’s writing is still this: “Here is the world.
 Beautiful and terrible things will happen.
 Don’t be afraid.”
 (Moore to the Point: How to Get Through 2024)

-There have been several choral arrangements of this song, with a particularly lovely version by Ryan Nowlin.
+Then a spectacular version by Ryan Nowlin.
 Excuse me—that would be Major Ryan J. Nowlin, staff arranger and composer with The President’s Own Marine Band.
 Here I was, about to wrap up this post with a few lines about the arranger, and I found out more than I had bargained for.
 Since I’m already well over my self-imposed word limit, I’ll just link to an article about him and then post an interview video that I stumbled across in which he discusses a piece he wrote in commemoration of the 20th anniversary of 9/11, using a text that’s in some ways very similar to that of “We Are Lights.”

-But first, here’s Nowlin’s arrangement, recorded by the official sheet music distributor Hal Leonard.
+Here’s Nowlin’s arrangement, recorded by the official sheet music distributor Hal Leonard.
 My preference for these posted videos is always to use a live performance, but there wasn’t anything satisfactory on YouTube that I could see.
 Nowlin’s arrangement is notable for its “expanded and elegant piano accompaniment” and has the added benefit of requiring no soloists:

 Here’s the performance from that 2005 Broadway Carols for a Cure Album: